avianbc/blog/content/posts/how-i-specialized-as-a-developer.md

 +++
 date = 2021-03-30T22:13:08-04:00
-title = "How I went about specializing as a developer." categories = ['Programming']
+title = "How I chose my specialization as a developer" categories = ['Programming']
 +++